henixK/Egerie-Perfume/README.md

 Tailwind CSS: Tailwind CSS is used for styling the website, providing a clean and modern design.

 ## Features
-- Homepage: The homepage introduces users to the Egerie Perfume, featuring a stunning visual presentation.
+- Homepage: The homepage introduces users to the Egerie Perfume, featuring a visual presentation.

 - Product Description: Detailed product information is provided to give users an insight into the fragrance's inspiration and allure.